Manifold Matching using Shortest-Path Distance and Joint Neighborhood Selection: Manifold Matching

-The matching ratio based on nearest neighbor is often conservative, and can be a very small number when matching disparate real data sets.
+The matching ratio based on nearest neighbor is often conservative, and can be a very small number when matching disparate real datasets.
 In practice, it is often more interesting to consider all neighbors within a small threshold, or rank multiple neighbors up to a limit.
-To that end, the statistical testing power of the hypothesis $H_{0}: y_{1} \sim y_{2}$ considered in \citep{PriebeMarchette2012} is another suitable criterion, which takes the Euclidean distance $\|\hat{y}_{1}- \hat{y}_{2}\|$ as the test statistic.
-To estimate the testing power for given data, we first split all observations into matched training data pairs, matched testing data pairs, and unmatched testing data pairs; after learning $\rho_{l}$ from the matched training data and applying them to all testing data, the test statistic under the null can be estimated from the matched testing pairs, and the test statistic under the alternative can be estimated from the unmatched testing pairs.
-Then the testing power at any type $1$ error level is directly estimated from the empirical distributions of the test statistic, and a higher testing power indicates a better manifold matching algorithm.
+To that end, the testing power of the statistical hypothesis $H_{0}: y_{1} \sim y_{2}$ considered in \citep{PriebeMarchette2012} is another suitable criterion, which directly takes the Euclidean distance $\|\hat{y}_{1}- \hat{y}_{2}\|$ as the test statistic.
+To estimate the testing power for given data, we first split all observations into matched training data pairs, matched testing data pairs, and unmatched testing data pairs.
+After learning $\rho_{l}$ from the matched training data and applying them to all testing data, the test statistic under the null hypothesis can be estimated from the matched testing pairs, and the test statistic under the alternative hypothesis can be estimated from the unmatched testing pairs.
+The testing power at any type $1$ error level is directly estimated from the empirical distributions of the test statistic, and a higher testing power indicates a better manifold matching algorithm.

-We use both the testing power and the matching ratio for evaluation in the numerical experiments.
-Note that if the critical value at a given type $1$ error level is used as a distance threshold, the testing power equals the percentage that the distance between the matched pair is no larger than the distance threshold.
-Because the matching ratio only considers the nearest neighbor of the matched pair, the testing power is always no smaller than the matching ratio.
+We used both the testing power and the matching ratio for evaluation in the numerical experiments, and in most cases they yield the same interpretation regarding which method has a better matching performance.
+Note that if the critical value at a given type $1$ error level is used as a distance threshold, the testing power equals the probability that the distance between the matched pair is no larger than the distance threshold.
+Since the matching ratio only considers the nearest neighbor of the matched pair, the testing power is never smaller than the matching ratio.